M.Sc. in Autonomous Systems

 Before you start entering your data in the online-application form, please make sure that you have all the required documents ready:

 • Original Certificate of your first academic degree including transcripts and translation of both documents into either German or English (if they have been issued in languages other these).
 Transcripts up to one semester before you graduate may replace the certificate and complete transcript until you graduate.
 In this case, a conditional admission letter will be issued upon your admission to the program and the hardcopies must be presented in order to enroll.

-• Certificate of APS (for applicants who completed their first degree in China, Vietnam or Mongolia).
+• Certificate of APS (for applicants who completed their first degree in China or Vietnam).

 • Evidence of sufficient English language skills (see the requirements section above for details).